BETA PHOTO: Right side routes of Swamp King wall (as of 2014)

 : ... : Swamp King

-Up to the two left-leaning cracks, finish at the small tree. warning: The rock on and around this route has not been climbed much yet, and much of the rock is still breakable and loose -- so the belayer and other people should stand far away from underneath the climber. . . .
+Straight up the crack. warning: The rock on and around this route has not been climbed much yet, and much of the rock is still breakable and loose -- so the belayer and other people should stand far away from underneath the climber. . . .
 (Lots of vegetation on this rock as of 2014.
 Be prepared when climbing to navigate around protruding trees and branches, and dealing with holds slippery with grass, lichen, moss, dirt)....[more]
 Browse More Classics in New York

 BETA PHOTO: Swamp King wall - showing all routes as of 2014